• Skip to primary navigation

 You can also add more hot sauce if you want it spicier, but I prefer it more creamy since you can always heat things up with a spicy salsa.

-side beside pictures of a white sauce before and after being mixed together
+side beside pictures of a fish taco sauce before and after being mixed together

 What to Serve with Fish Tacos